 In 1998, Denis Opinel who started working in the business in 1973, took over from his father Maurice Opinel.

-To facilitate production flows and exchanges within the company, it was decided to gather all business activities in on single site.
-To do so, headquarters were moved from Cognin to La Revériaz in 2003.
+To facilitate production flow and the growth of the company, the decision was made to gradually coalesce all of the business activities into one site.
+So in 2003 the head office was moved from Cognin to Revériaz.
 A new building was constructed alongside the existing workshops.
-The Opinel buildings at 508 boulevard Henry Bordeaux in Chambery now cover a 5000-m² area.
+The Opinel buildings at 508 boulevard Henry Bordeaux in Chambéry now covered a 5,000-m² area.

 Cooking with Opinel

-To celebrate the 150 year anniversary of the French Savoie, Opinel published the “La cuisine à l’Opinel” (Cooking with Opinel) cookery book.
-A real gourmet’s journey in Opinel's native land: portraits and recipes by 25 Michelin-starred chefs from Savoie, Haute-Savoie, Piedmont and the Nice country, including fascinating anecdotes on the history of Savoie’s gastronomy written by Annie Victor and illustrated by the photographs of Anthony Cottarel.
-The book received the 1st prize in the Gourmand World Cookbook Awards 2009, in the Best Corporate Book in France category (published by the Editions Lagon Rouge, out of print).
+To celebrate the 150th anniversary of Savoie's integration into France, Opinel published the “La cuisine à l’Opinel” (Cooking with Opinel) cookery book It's a real fine dining voyage into the Opinel region, containing portraits and recipes by 25 Michelin-starred chefs from Savoie, Haute-Savoie, Piedmont and the Nice region, including fascinating anecdotes about the history of Savoie’s gastronomy written by Annie Victor and illustrated by the photographs of Anthony Cottarel.
+The book received first prize in the Gourmand World Cookbook Awards 2009, in the Best Corporate Book in France category (published by Lagon Rouge publishing, out of print).

 The Opinel museum

-In 1989, with the permission of the Opinel Company, Jacques Opinel turned his grandfather Jean’s workshop into a museum.
-Jean was Joseph Opinel’s brother and also a blacksmith and edgetool maker.
-The Opinel museum is located in Saint-Jean-de-Maurienne and rapidly became one of the first sites visited in Savoie.
-In 2013, it was renovated and extended by the Opinel Company together with Jacques Opinel and his son Maxime.
-This private free museum traces the history of Opinel®.
-There, you will discover the Opinel’s family and Savoyard origins, as well as the modifications to the manufacturing processes and the technical and commercial development of the brand.
-The visit concludes with a film made on the workshops and describing the current manufacturing processes.
-Read more
+In 1989, with the permission of the Opinel Company, Jacques Opinel turned the workshop of his grandfather Jean (Joseph's brother), who was also a blacksmith/edge-tool maker, into a museum.
+The Opinel museum is located in Saint-Jean-de-Maurienne and rapidly became one of the top visitor destinations in Savoie.
+This free, private museum exploring Opinel®'s history was successfully renovated and enlarged in 2013 and then again in 2018 by the Opinel company, Jacques Opinel and his son Maxime.
+There, you will discover the Opinel family's origins and Savoie roots, as well as the changes to the manufacturing processes and the technical and commercial development of the brand.
+The visit concludes with a film that was shot inside the workshops, demonstrating the current manufacturing processes. more info

 The Opinel story

-It took till 2014 for Opinel to finally tell its story: a family saga and its extraordinary destiny.
-This 160-page book was written by the author and journalist Jean-François Mesplède, former director of the Guide Michelin France.
+It took until 2014 for Opinel to finally decide to tell the story of a family with an extraordinary destiny.
+A 160-page book was written by the author and journalist Jean-François Mesplède, former director of the French Michelin Guide.
 With a foreword by Paul Bocuse and Michel Desjoyeaux, the tale unfolds through revelations by Maurice and Denis Opinel and interviews with company employees.
-The book is beautifully illustrated with archives and photographs by Thierry Vallier.
-(Editions Page d’Ecriture, €25).
+The book is beautifully illustrated with magnificent archive documents and photographs by Thierry Vallier.
+(Page d’Ecriture publishing, €25).

-Spring 2016, the company open its first international subsidiary.
-Based in Chicago, OPINEL USA will distribute and develop the brand in the United States.
+In spring 2016, the company opened its first branch abroad.
+Based in Chicago, OPINEL USA heads up the marketing and development of the Savoie knife brand in the United States.